Academic Objectives and Attendance

 Specialized Group Study credits may satisfy General Education requirements for the Associate in Science (AS) or Associate in Applied Science (AAS) degree in the areas of Communications/Humanities, Math/Science and Social/Behavioral Sciences, at the discretion of the department provided that no more than three semester hours of such credit are applied to any one specific area.
 For the Associate in Arts (AA) degree and the Associate in Science (AS) degrees, however, Specialized Group Study credits may not be used to meet the General Education requirements, although they may be used as elective credits.

-Santa Fe students wishing to attend another post-secondary institution and transfer credits back to Santa Fe College must obtain permission from SF before enrolling at the other institution.
+Santa Fe College students wishing to attend another post-secondary institution and transfer credits back to Santa Fe College must obtain permission from SF before enrolling at the other institution.
 Students should fill out a transient form, seek advisement about courses they wish to take, and have their status at SF certified in the Office of the Registrar before enrolling at another institution.
-Transient forms are available online at www.floridashines.org.
+SF students interested in transient enrollment should review the transient process overview information at https://www.sfcollege.edu/advisement/transient-students/.

 Santa Fe College has an Auto-Graduation process.
 Students will be notified via the college’s official notification system of their potential eligibility to graduate and prompted to review and edit their application that will be automatically created.
 Students will have the ability to review and edit the graduation application continuously until the end of the eligible term.
-Students will also have the ability to “Opt Out” of the Auto-Graduation process if desired.
-Students who will be graduating in the summer semester may attend either the spring or fall graduation, but names of summer graduates are printed only in the December commencement program.
+All graduations are final.
+Students will also have the ability to “Opt Out” of graduation if desired.
+Students who will be graduating in the summer semester may attend either the spring or fall graduation.
 Summer applicants who apply by the spring program deadline are included in the spring program.
 Otherwise, summer graduate names are listed in the fall program.

 Reverse Transfer Information: The College participates in reverse transfer services which facilitates the exchange of transcript information between educational institutions for the purposes of awarding degrees to students who transfer before graduating.